svn2233/End-of-Year-Sales-Team-Performance-Project/Team Beverage End of Year Perfromance Project.md

 ## Introduction

-#### In this project I will use MySQL to explore and analyze data and then visualize the data in Tableau to provide insights to the stakeholders.
+In this project I will use MySQL to explore and analyze data and then visualize the data in Tableau to provide insights to the stakeholders.

 ## Objective
 ###### (*Please note that the names in the project are fictitious and are used only for the purpose of this project & the dataset is a mock dataset*)
-##### I am a manager in sales covering NYC for a beverage company.
-Since it is the end of the year I am tasked with evaluating my teams performance this year and presenting it in a final Tableau story.
-The stakeholders need to know which employees hitting their metrics or not achieving their metrics.
-If not they need to know how will I improve their performance for the coming year.
-They need to also know which employees deserves a full merit increase and which employee is ready for a promotion.
-They also what KPI directly affect cases sold as it drives profit.
-They will need data driven insights from me.
-To deliver data driven insights to my stakeholder I will answer questions like:
+I am a sales manager responsible for overseeing the NYC region for a beverage company.
+As the year comes to a close, I have been assigned the task of evaluating my team's performance throughout the year and presenting my insights to senior leadership.
+The stakeholders require information on which employees have met their performance metrics and those who haven't.
+For those who didn't meet their metrics, I will outline strategies to improve their performance in the coming year.
+Additionally, the stakeholders want to identify employees deserving of a full merit increase and those ready for a promotion.
+Furthermore, they seek to understand which Key Performance Indicators (KPIs) directly impact the number of cases sold, as it directly affects the company's profitability.
+To meet these requirements, I will provide data-driven insights by addressing questions such as:

  	1. Which rep is performing the best or worst?
 	2. Is there a correlation between # of account visits and cases sold?
 	3. How do we improve the performance of the worst performing rep
 	4. Is there any trends that is seen in the database?